sushantkapare-dev/AWS_Devops_Zero_to_Hero/Jenkins/Q Set2.md

 6. **Monitor and Alerting**: Set up monitoring and alerting for Jenkins to proactively notify you of job failures.
 This can help you address issues as soon as they occur, reducing downtime.

 ## what are the plugins used in jenkins?
-Jenkins is highly extensible through plugins, which allow users to add functionality and integrations to meet their specific needs.
-There are thousands of Jenkins plugins available for various purposes.
-Here are some common categories of plugins used in Jenkins:

 1. **Source Code Management (SCM) Plugins**: These plugins enable Jenkins to integrate with version control systems like Git, SVN, Mercurial, and others.
 Examples include the Git Plugin, Subversion Plugin, and GitHub Plugin.

 2. **Build Tool Plugins**: These plugins support various build tools, such as Apache Maven, Gradle, Ant, and more.
 They facilitate the build and compilation process.
 Examples include the Maven Integration Plugin and Gradle Plugin.